 When any mass is lifted, the gravitational force of the earth (and the restoring force in this case) acts to bring it back down.
 The energy needed to lift up the mass is stored as potential energy due to its position.
 As the mass is dropped, stored potential energy is converted to kinetic energy.

-The word 'kinetic' is derived from the Greek word κίνηση or 'kinesis' which means 'motion'.
-The terms 'kinetic energy' and 'work' as understood and used today have their origin in the 19th century.
-The word kinetic energy is believed to have been coined by William Thomson alias Lord Kelvin.
+The word "kinetic" is derived from the Greek word kinesis, which means "motion."
+The terms "kinetic energy" and "work", as understood and used today, originated in the 19th century.
+In particular, "kinetic energy" is believed to have been coined by William Thomson (Lord Kelvin) around 1850.

 Types of Kinetic Energy and Potential Energy